george-ma/RecipiBot/README.md

 Chat to the Bot using text or by utilizing your phone camera/uploading images.

-Created at the CSSU x Platterz 2018 Hackathon using Clarifai for the image processing.
+Won <b> top 3 in our category and top 5 overall</b> at the CSSU x Platterz 2018 Hackathon using Clarifai for the image processing.

 Required
 ---------